 - Bumps or exposed roots in the general area

-- The tiling or concrete surfaces buckling
+- The tiling or concrete surfaces are buckling

 Regarding the drains of your home, you know invasive tree roots are causing damage if you notice: